How weight loss affects your breasts

 How weight loss affects breast shape

-Generally speaking, weight loss makes your breasts sag.
+Generally speaking, weight loss can make your breasts sag.
 David Shafer, MD, a board-certified plastic surgeon and breast surgery expert in New York City, offers up a helpful analogy: “Imagine a balloon that you blow up.
 If you let out just a little bit of the air, the balloon is still pretty firm.
 But when you let all the air out, the balloon is stretched out and saggy; it’s lost some of its ability to contract to its original shape.”
 Your breasts, he says, are just like balloons.
 Each time you inflate (gain weight) or deflate (lose weight) the skin around your breast tissue loses more of its elasticity, reducing its ability to contract to the new shape of your breast.

 However, not all types of weight loss have the same effect.
 “Rapid weight loss is hardest on your breasts,” says Dr. Shafer.
 As your skin hurries to keep up with your quickly shrinking breasts, your collagen production is disrupted.
 That means you’re likely to end up with stretch marks and breasts that have a deflated appearance—emptier on top, fuller on the bottom, with the nipples pointing downward.